kdszafranski/ng-express-csv-example/README.md

 ## How To Use

 This repo is intended as a bare-bones starting point.
+All you need is the files, not the git history or a connection to this remote repo.

-1. Download the zip file
+1. Download the zip file and unzip
-2. Run `git init` to start your new project
+2. Change directory to this new folder
 3. Run `npm install` to download the dependencies
+4. Run `git init` to start tracking your new project code
-4. You're ready to start coding your own project
+5. You're ready to start coding your own project

 **You will need to set up your own Github repo and connect it as a remote repo.**